scaniaking326/ArchLinuxKVM/README.md

 Please follow this steps carefully !

-This install of KVM and QENU skips some unneeded packages like virt-viewer libguestfs and vim
+This install of KVM skips some unneeded packages like virt-viewer libguestfs and vim

 1. Check if you have a virualization enabled